wc-duck/datalibrary/README.md

 | array         | struct { type* data; uint32_t count } | dynamic length, type can be any POD-type or userdefined struct |
 | pointer       | type*                                 | pointer to any user-defined type                               |

-## TLD (Type Library Definition) Format
+## DL-JSON

-Most of the `tld` format is simply JSON (Javascript Notation Object), with some small nuances.
-This is called DL-JSON (or dl-json, standing for Data Library JSON).
+All text-data in DL, type-libraries and instances, is simply JSON (Javascript Notation Object), with some small nuances.
+This is called
+DL-JSON (or dl-json, standing for Data Library JSON).

 * Valid JSON IS valid DL-JSON.
 * DL-JSON support comments // and /**/.